knative/serving/docs/resources-overview.md

 namespace 'foo' the corresponding Deployment and ReplicaSet resources will also be in namespace 'foo'.

-All of these components are run as a non-root user (uid: 1337) and disallow privilege escalation.
+All of these components are run as a non-root user and disallow privilege escalation.

 ## Kubernetes Resource Configs